gregcaporaso/microbiogeo/doc/notes/repeated_measures_permanova.rst

 a few times, the p-value was sitting around 0.1, which may indicate that the "Time" category is a good indicator of variability in the samples.
 More extensive testing will have to be done on real time series data.

+:note: This script does not take blocking into account (e.g. samples taken at different points in time from the same subject or site).
+It should be pretty easy to modify the script to incorporate a blocking design (which is assumed for repeated measure studies), but testing should be done using PRIMER's implementation first before more time is spent on this script.
+The blog post that this script was based upon accounts for blocking (they use sites in their example), so it should be a good reference.

 Testing Results
 ---------------